Minology/WebDemo/README.md

 # WebDemo

-This repository is belong to minology
+This repository is belong to minology.
 Under the collaboration of:
 Duong Quoc Hung